EdmondDant/Job-Finder/README.md

 ## How to Clone the Project

-To download and run this project locally, use the following command:
+To download and run this project locally on terminal, use the following command:

 ```bash
 git clone https://github.com/EdmondDant/Job-Finder